HR

 IX.
 GRIEVANCE:

-B. The Grievance must be submitted in writing to the Human Resources Director or designee and the Decision Maker.
+B. The Grievance must be submitted in writing to the Human Resources Director or designee, Human Resources Generalist, and Decision Maker.

 1. The Grievance must clearly state:

-a. the factual, legal, or policy basis on which the employee objects to the adverse action decision;
+a. the basis on which the employee objects to the adverse action decision to include:

 a.
-A Grievance must be filed within five business days after the employee’s receipt of the written decision.
+A Grievance must be filed within seven (7) days after the employee’s receipt of the written decision.
 If the employee fails to file the Grievance within this time period, the Grievance will be considered untimely and a voluntary waiver of the employee's Grievance rights.
 The filing of a Grievance will not delay or otherwise affect the effective date of the Adverse Action.

 b.
-The Human Resources Director or designee shall issue a written decision within a reasonable period of time.
-The written decision will address all issues raised in the Grievance.
+The Human Resources Director or designee will issue a written decision within a reasonable period of time.
+The written decision will address issues raised in the Grievance, focused to the performance and/or conduct addressed in the Pre-Adverse Action and Decision Notice.

 1. If the decision is to reverse or modify the Decision Maker's action, the decision will outline all actions that must be taken in order to resolve the Grievance.